vespa-engine/sample-apps/operations/multinode/README.md

 ### Run queries while stopping nodes
-Query any of 8080, 8081 and 8082 - this query selects _all_ documents:
+Query any of the nodes using 8080, 8081 or 8082 - this query selects _all_ documents:
 <pre>
 $ curl http://localhost:8080/search/?yql=select%20%2A%20from%20sources%20%2A%20where%20sddocname%20contains%20%22music%22%3B
 </pre>

-Check http://localhost:19050/clustercontroller-status/v1/music, set node2 down:
+Check http://localhost:19050/clustercontroller-status/v1/music, then set node2 down:
 <pre>
 $ docker stop node2
 $ sleep 5
 $ curl http://localhost:8080/search/?yql=select%20%2A%20from%20sources%20%2A%20where%20sddocname%20contains%20%22music%22%3B
 </pre>

-See "{"totalCount":5}".
+See _"{"totalCount":5}"_.
 Then stop node1:
 <pre>
 $ docker stop node1
 $ sleep 5
 $ curl http://localhost:8080/search/?yql=select%20%2A%20from%20sources%20%2A%20where%20sddocname%20contains%20%22music%22%3B
 </pre>

-We now see that the last clustercontroller is still up.
+We see that the last clustercontroller is still up.
 Count documents on the content node:
 <pre>
 $ docker exec node0 bash -c "/opt/vespa/bin/vespa-proton-cmd --local getState"